-The Aboriginal Liaison Office provides a variety of services to the aboriginal student population attending Grenfell Campus.
-The Coordinator assists and/or refers students on matters related to: admission requirements, adaptation to an academic/urban environment, building connections with the aboriginal community on and off campus.
-The office also coordinates activities on campus to raise awareness about Aboriginal cultures and develops opportunities to engage aboriginal students in life at Grenfell.
+The Aboriginal liaison co-ordinator provides a variety of services to the Aboriginal student population attending Grenfell Campus.
+The co-ordinator assists and/or refers students on matters related to: admission requirements, adaptation to an academic/urban environment and building connections with the Aboriginal community on and off campus.

 Grenfell Campus Bookstore is located on the main floor of the Arts and Science Building.
 When buying textbooks it is usually a good idea to wait until after your first class to be sure that you are buying the correct books for your course section.

 In addition to new and used books, textbooks and course supplies, the bookstore also carries a large selection of art supplies, frames, stationery, greeting cards, toiletries to meet your daily needs, crested items and clothing, as well as a multitude of other items for your convenience and pleasure.

 Campus Enforcement and Patrol (CEP) is the security force for Grenfell Campus, Memorial University.
 They are responsible for the safety and security of students, faculty, staff and guests and for the security of Grenfell Campus property.